ReadyMouse/BananaBetting/README.md

 6. **Transparency** → Public transactions for charity payments, private for users

 Note: There are many things that require button clicks at the moment, but would otherwise be automated systems running at regular intervals.
 Things like:
-- Auto-sheilding funds in t-addresses into the sheilded pool
+- Auto-shielding funds in t-addresses into the shielded pool
 - Processing the payouts once the consensus threshold is met by a betting event
 - Automatically setting the settlement date
 - Scaling the # of validators based on pool side (low value betting event needs less validators)
-- Incentitizing betting events close to settlement but below consensus threshold with bonus rewards
+- Incentivizing betting events close to settlement but below consensus threshold with bonus rewards

 ### Key Architectural Decisions
 - **Pari-Mutuel Betting**: Winners split losers' pot proportionally